TX-XR/Sketch2Terrain-CHI25/README.md

 <h1 align="center">Installation</h1>

 Due to the use of the Mapbox SDK, the project could only run by Play Mode in Unity and then stream in the Meta Quest series of headsets.
-1. You can follow [Meta Developer Instructions](https://developer.oculus.com/documentation/unity/unity-before-you-begin/) to set up.
+1. Follow [Meta Developer Instructions](https://developer.oculus.com/documentation/unity/unity-before-you-begin/) to set up.
 The application has been tested on Unity 2022.2.19f1 but has not been tested on others.
 2. Clone this repository or download the source code from GitHub.
 3. Open the Unity project with 2022.2.19f1.
 Find the correct scene in Assets > 3DMappingAI > Scenes > Sketch2Terrain_demo_scene and double-click it.
 4. You are ready to play the project.